MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ## Prerequisites

-- A cluster [connected to Azure Arc](quickstart-connect-cluster.md), running Kubernetes version 1.27 or higher and in one of the supported regions (East US, East US2, West US, West US2, West US3, West Europe, North Europe).
-Note: the region is defined by the resource group region used for creating the Arc cluster.
+- A cluster [connected to Azure Arc](quickstart-connect-cluster.md), running Kubernetes version 1.27 or higher, and in one of the supported regions (East US, East US2, West US, West US2, West US3, West Europe, North Europe).
+The region is defined by the resource group region used for creating the Arc cluster.
 - The examples throughout this guide use a [K3s](https://k3s.io/) cluster.
-- Ensure you've met the [general prerequisites for cluster extensions](extensions.md#prerequisites), including the latest version of the `k8s-extension` Azure CLI extension.
+- Ensure you meet the [general prerequisites for cluster extensions](extensions.md#prerequisites), including the latest version of the `k8s-extension` Azure CLI extension.

 Before you begin, set environment variables to be used for configuring Azure and cluster resources.
 If you already have a managed identity, Azure Key Vault, or other resource listed here, update the names in the environment variables to reflect those resources.